 Employment and Education History

-The CFTC requires that sponsors attempt to communicate with all of the applicant’s previous employers and educational institutions for the past three years and to maintain documentation in their files that includes the names of the persons contacted and the dates of contact or, if no contact was made, the reason why.
+order enterer

 Enter your employment and personal history, working back 10 years.
 All time must be accounted for, including self-employment, part-time employment, unemployment, military service and full-time education.
 There are 10 spaces available to submit this information.
 If more than 10 spaces are needed, complete the information in another document such as Microsoft Word and attach it to this document.